-Readings in the Historical Roots of Epidemiological Thought
+805 Readings in the Historical Roots of Epidemiological Thought

 Fall.
 3(3-0) Interdepartmental with History.
 Administered by Epidemiology.
-P: EPI 810 or approval of department R: Open to graduate students in the Epidemiology major or approval of department.
+P: EPI 810 or approval of department R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department